 - 1 cup Crisco solid shortening, cold

 - 6 small Granny Smith apples, or Gala or Macintosh

 - 6 tablespoons butter

 - Sugar & cinnamon for sprinkling over apples

-- Add the water, sugar, cornstarch, cinnamon and butter to a small saucepan.
+- Add the water, sugar, cornstarch, cinnamon, and butter to a small saucepan.
 Bring to a boil over high heat.
-Reduce to mediu heat and allow to simmer for about 4 to 5 minutes.
+Reduce to medium heat and allow to simmer for about 4 to 5 minutes.
 Remove from heat and allow to cool while preparing the dough and apples.

 - Peel and core the apples.
 See more below under THE APPLES.

 - Place the dough on a floured surface.
 Pat the dough into a rectangle.
 Using a bench scraper or knife, cut the dough into six equal pieces.
-See pictures above recipe.
+See the pictures above the recipe.

 - Place one piece at a time on a lightly floured surface.
 Roll each piece into a thin piece of dough, big enough to come up the sides and to the top of an apple.
 The dough doesn’t need to be a perfect square or anything, just big enough.